 Learn To Sail At Herreshoff Marine Museum

 1 Burnside Street, Bristol, RI, 02809

 Any sailing fans out there?
-This maritime museum remembers the legacy left by the Herreshoff Manufacturing company, as well as displaying an impressive array of boats including the symbolic 75’ DEFIANT used in the 1992 America’s Cup Sailing Competition!
+This maritime museum in Bristol RI remembers the legacy left by the Herreshoff Manufacturing company, as well as displaying an impressive array of boats including the symbolic 75’ DEFIANT used in the 1992 America’s Cup Sailing Competition!
 There are a number of exhibits displaying historic artefacts underpinned by a wealth of maritime related facts and stories for visitors to educate themselves on.

 The museum also boasts a competitive and enjoyable sailing school program for both adults and children led by experienced and knowledgeable sailing instructors.
 You’ll find it hard to beat the sterling reputation the Herreshoff Marine Museum has built up.
-More info online on their website!

 Enjoy A Ride Along East Bay Bike Path